 They are still here, in the nooks and corners of the town.
 Rubbish you think?
 Indeed even I never believed in these stories until the night I came face to face with one of them.

 My First Encounter with the Departed SoulsIf you are a resident of Delhi or even a visitor here, you must have been to Mehrauli.
-It is one of the seven ancient cities that make up today’s Delhi.
 Qutub Complex, which houses the famous Qutub Minar is one of the most important places of tourist interest in this region.
-Apart from the world famous Qutub Minar, the complex also houses quite a few ancient mosques, mausoleums and tombs.
-Unfortunately, visitors do not generally venture beyond Qutub Minar.
-Neither did I; at least not until that fateful night.

 We did not know that it was a New Moon night.
-Frankly speaking, we would not have bothered even if we did; amavasya, spooks and all such things did not mean anything to us.
-Anyway, it was late in the afternoon, when we reached the complex.
-As we loitered around inspecting the tombs belonging to the different emperors of India we were filled with a queer feeling.
-At least I felt that I had taken a ride in the time machine and gone several centuries back into the world of Iltutmish and other Sultans of Delhi.
+Frankly speaking, we would not have bothered even if we did, amavasya, spooks and all such things did not mean anything to us.

 Suddenly I heard animals growling ferociously as if telling me to get lost; that I have intruded in a very private world.
 I wanted to run away; but believe me, I could not even move!
-I sat there shivering… when all of a sudden somebody slapped me real hard and pushed me out in the open.
-Then everything became quite.
-I sat there stupefied.
-I could not believe what had happened was really true, that I have not imagined them; but neither did I have the courage to go back and check.
+When all of a sudden somebody slapped me real hard and pushed me out in the open.

 My Second Encounter with the Departed